flexera-public/rightlink_scripts/README.md

 `.rb`, or `.ps1` extensions.
 (However, ensure your editor doesn't save backup files by adding a `~` or `.bak` at the end of filenames.)

+Note that there are no "attachments" like for "regular" RightScripts, however, the entire cookbook directory with any subdirectories is downloaded to the instance, so you can easily have an "attachments" subdir with stuff in it, up to the size limit of a cookbook.
+Your scripts will be executed with their working directory set to the cookbook dir, e.g., a reference to something like "./templates/daemon.conf" is entirely reasonable.

 Developer Info
 --------------